quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 Whether or not it implements the counter method, the server MUST NOT reuse a nonce until it switches to a configuration with new keys.

-If the nonce is sent in plaintext, servers MUST generate nonces so that they have no observable relationship to connection IDs previously issued for that connection.
-Observable correlations between plaintext nonces would provide trivial linkability between individual connections, rather than just to a common server.
+Servers are forbidden from generating linkable plaintext nonces, because observable correlations between plaintext nonces would provide trivial linkability between individual connections, rather than just to a common server.

 For any algorithm, configuration agents SHOULD implement an out-of-band method to discover when servers are in danger of exhausting their nonce space, and